ecmwf/metview-python/docs/api/functions/thermo_parcel_path.rst

              start_td: start_dewpoint,
              start_p: start_pressure}

-    * **Mean layer**: the parcel ascends from the mean temperature, dew point and pressure of a given pressure layer.
+    * **mean layer**: the parcel ascends from the mean temperature, dew point and pressure of a given pressure layer.
 The format is as follows:

         .. code-block:: python